maxrjohnson23/Design-Patterns-Java/readme.md

       * Guarantees algorithm adherence
       * Used heavily in IoC containers
       * Easier implementation than Strategy pattern in terms of interaction with algorithm
+   11. Visitor
+      * Useful when we expect changes, but not sure of what they are yet
+      * Adds minor complexity, but simple OO principles
+      * Externalizes change